Internet Voting in Estonia

 In 2012 a separate Electronic Voting Committee was established who is now responsible for conducting Internet voting while the National Election Committee retains a supervisory role.

 Internet voting was first introduced in the local elections of 2005, when more than 9 thousand voters cast their ballot via the Internet (this corresponded to about 2 per cent of all participating voters).
-Today, I-voting with binding results has been carried out six times in Estonia: in the local elections in October 2005, the parliamentary elections in March 2007, the European Parliament elections in June 2009, the local elections in October 2009, the parliamentary elections in March 2011 and the local elections in October 2013.
+Today, I-voting with binding results has been carried out six times in Estonia: in the local elections in October 2005, the parliamentary elections in March 2007, the European Parliament elections in June 2009 and May 2014, the local elections in October 2009, the parliamentary elections in March 2011 and the local elections in October 2013.
 Some statistics on I-voting can be found here.

 As of 2013, the source code of the I-voting software has been made public at https://github.com/vvk-ehk/evalimine.